GoloMarcos/OCTCMG/README.md

 # Informations

-Essas coleções textuais one-class são formadas por títulos de notícias retiradas do projeto GDELT (Global Database of Events, Language, and Tone).
-Os tópicos relacionados a cada coleção textual foram escolhidos com base na taxonomia do IPTC (International Press Telecommunications Council).
-O projeto GDELT se encontra em https://www.gdeltproject.org/ e todos os tópicos do IPTC em https://www.iptc.org/std/NewsCodes/treeview/mediatopic/mediatopic-en-GB.html.
-A coleta das notícias foi feita verificando se notícias continham o tópico em seu título.
-Tópicos que retornaram menos que 4000 notícias não foram considerados como coleção textual.
-Foi definido o limite de 6000 notícias para todas as coleções textuais.
-Por fim, foram obtidas 183 coleções textuais.
+These one-class text collections are made up of news headlines from the GDELT project (Global Database of Events, Language, and Tone).
+The topics related to each textual collection were chosen based on the taxonomy of the IPTC (International Press Telecommunications Council).
+The GDELT project can be found at https://www.gdeltproject.org/ and all IPTC topics at https://www.iptc.org/std/NewsCodes/treeview/mediatopic/mediatopic-en-GB.html.
+The collection of the news was made by checking if the news contained the topic in its title.
+Topics that returned less than 4000 news items were not considered as a text collection.
+The limit of 6000 news items has been defined for all text collections.
+Finally, 183 text collections were obtained.

 # How to Use